Fun Tunnel with Strippers

 We are hardwired to get through tough times, but in order to get through them in a productive and helpful way, we have to tell the fun tunnel to fuck off, and then feel the sting.

-If you’re looking to eat better and have been wanting to explore a whole food plant based lifestyle, sign up for a free trial to Plant Fueled Life where you can find the most delicious plant based recipes and loving support.
+If you’re looking to eat better and have been wanting to explore a whole-food plant-based lifestyle, sign up for a free trial to Clean Food Dirty Girl where you can find the most delicious plant-based recipes and loving support.

 xo